23 Best Event Promotion Strategies to Get More Attendees

 - Refine audience segments based on past performance and engagement.

-Leverage Partnerships and Media
+Leverage partnerships and media

 Beyond your own channels, collaborations and media coverage can give your event the extra reach it needs.
 Partnering with the right influencers or getting featured in local press can tap into trusted audiences you might not reach otherwise.

-15. Team Up with Influencers and Brands
+15. Team up with influencers and brands

 Influencer partnerships offer a direct way to reach niche communities.
 Whether it’s a micro-influencer with a local following or a brand ambassador with a national reach, influencers can amplify your message authentically.
 Effective influencer strategies:

 - Offer free event tickets or exclusive perks in exchange for promotion.
+Use event ticketing plugins like Eventin.

 - Ask influencers to share behind-the-scenes content or countdowns.